newmonade/foo.cd/ReadMe.md

-Documentation
+Presentation
 =============

+A simple audio player based on Qt, GStreamer and Python.
+Functionalities include customizable tree view, playlist view, global shortcuts, remote control, and web radio

 <!---
 ![Alt text](/relative/path/to/img.jpg?raw=true "Optional Title") -->

 Default behaviour
 =============
 Tree
 - enter: append songs to playlist and play
 - shift+enter : append songs to playlist

 Playlist
 - enter: play
 - del: delete song from playlist

 Shortcuts
 =============

 Combination of the modifier+key to trigger shortcut.
-Modifier can take value among: Ctrl, Shift, Alt, Meta (windows key), and can be combined using `+` e.g. Ctrl+Shift
+Modifier can take value among: Ctrl, Shift, Alt, Meta (windows key), and can be combined using `+` e.g. Ctrl+Shift.

 Keys are named: A, B, ..., F1, F2, ..., Left, Right,
-Tab, Del, Ins, PgUp, Plus, Minus, ..., keys can be combined using `+`, e.g. A+B, Ctrl+A, ...
+and can be combined using `+`, e.g. A+B, Ctrl+A, ...

-Thus a config file could contain: modifier = Ctrl play_pause = Shift+Space
+Thus a config file could contain:
+'''
+modifier = Ctrl
+play_pause = Shift+Space
 stop = A

-Functionalities
+'''

+Functionalities:
 	- play/pause
 	- stop
 	- next